How to Embed a PDF in a QR Code

 You need a public URL for your PDF.
 Upload your file to a hosting service:

 The key requirement is that the link must be publicly accessible without a login.
+If the link requires authentication, the QR code will lead to a sign-in page instead of the document.

 Step 2: Generate the QR Code

-- Select URL as the QR type
+- Select URL as the QR type (this is usually the default)

-- Paste your PDF link
+- Paste your PDF link into the URL field

 Where to Use PDF QR Codes